How does Semaglutide treat obesity?

 What is Semaglutide, and how does it treat obesity?

 Semaglutide is a medication that belongs to a group of drugs called GLP-1 receptor agonists, which mimic the effects of the natural hormone GLP-1.
-This hormone is essential for regulating blood sugar levels and appetite.
+This hormone is essential for regulating the number of fat cells the body carries and blood sugar levels.

 When Semaglutide is administered, the medication enhances the release of insulin and suppresses glucagon secretion after meals, which helps lower blood sugar levels.
-Additionally, Semaglutide acts on the brain's appetite centres, promoting a feeling of fullness and reducing food intake.
+Additionally, Semaglutide acts on the brain's appetite centres, promoting a feeling of fullness and reducing food intake while the body reaches a new balance of reduced fat cells.

-The dual mechanism of Semaglutide makes it effective for supporting weight loss efforts in patients struggling with obesity.
+The dual mechanism of Semaglutide makes it an effective treatment for the disease of obesity.

 Who is eligible to take Semaglutide?

-Semaglutide is typically prescribed to adults with a body mass index (BMI) of 30 kg/m² or higher, or those with a BMI of 27 kg/m² or higher with at least an additional weight-related health condition, such as hypertension or type 2 diabetes.
+Semaglutide is typically prescribed to adults with the disease of obesity, which can be defined as an excess number of fat cells that are associated with a deterioration in health.
+The Medicine Regulators usually define this as a body mass index (BMI) above 30 kg/m², or above 27 kg/m² with obesity-related complications, such as hypertension or type 2 diabetes.
 It’s important for patients to discuss their medical history with a specialist to determine if Semaglutide is a suitable option for them.

 How effective is Semaglutide in treating obesity?